 A limited tax liability in Switzerland may arise due to economic relations.
-Under domestic law, this tax liability can particularly derive, inter alia,due to ownership in or brokerage of real estate in Switzerland or the permanent establishment of a foreign business in Switzerland.
+Under domestic law, this tax liability can derive inter aliadue to ownership in or brokerage of real estate in Switzerland, the permanent establishment of a foreign business in Switzerland, or employment activities in Switzerland or membership of boards of Swiss companies.
 Thereby, generally only income and wealth attributable to Swiss sources are taxable in Switzerland.